September 21, 2016

 That’s right.
 Many times a recovering addict will pack on the pounds after rehab, turning their past emasculated, drug-dependent bodies into a sober and thicker physique.

-In the New York Times’ article, “Off the Drugs, Onto the Cupcakes,” Dr. Pamela Peek offered profound insight on why many recovering addicts will suffer from overeating.
+In the New York Times’ article, “Off the Drugs, Onto the Cupcakes,” Dr. Pamela Peeke offered profound insight on why many recovering addicts will suffer from overeating.

 “Once off the drugs, the brain craves uber rewards of the hyperpalatables—Mint Milanos, Oreos, any sugar,” she said.
 “An apple’s reward doesn’t cut it.”